sissaschool/sportran/README.md

  - Matplotlib

 ### Installation
+  You can simply pip-install thermocepstrum with `pip install thermocepstrum`.

+  Alternatively:
-  1. Clone this repository `git clone https://github.com/lorisercole/thermocepstrum.git`
+  1. Clone this repository: `git clone https://github.com/lorisercole/thermocepstrum.git`
   2. Install the package with pip (dependencies will be automatically downloaded).
 For example:
 ```
 cd thermocepstrum
 pip install .
 ```

-  3. You are done!
+  You are done!
 You can check that the installation is working by trying to run the command `thermocepstrum-analysis`.